 We download some hard facts into your consciousness - a bit like putting a virus into a computer but here it's a 'mental image' which fixes in your mind to remind you forever how to hold yourself and to be proud of your new positive healthy, upright posture.

-Book your Initial Consultation appointment to see Dr Michael Durtnall.
-Michael works very closely with his experienced team of scoliosis hands-on specialist Masters-level physiotherapists to retrain the brain's postural settings using frequent repetition of postural-exercises to correct and finely rebalance muscles involved in scoliosis and by mobilising all joints, muscles, ligaments and fascia affected by scoliosis or poor posture.
+Book your Initial Consultation appointment to see London posture guru Dr Michael Durtnall for expert examination, latest super high definition and ultra-low-dose x-rays or ultrasound for your neuromusculoskeletal and postural diagnosis.
+Michael works closely with his experienced team of scoliosis hands-on specialist master physiotherapists to retrain the brain's postural settings using frequent repetition of precise postural-exercises to correct and finely rebalance muscles involved in scoliosis and by mobilising all the joints, muscles, ligaments and fascia affected by scoliosis or poor posture.

 Choose your treatment appointments from early mornings to late evenings and Saturday mornings at our Back and Neck pain, Scoliosis Treatment and Posture Rehabilitation Clinics EC2, W1 and W8.